HIPERFIT/hiperfit.github.com/index.md

   <img src="images/logo114x114.png" align="right">
   <h1>Welcome to HIPERFIT!</h1>

-    <p>HIPERFIT is a joint research center attempting to solve the
+    <p>HIPERFIT is a joint research center addressing the
        simultaneous challenges of high transparency, high
-       computational performance and high productivity in an integrated approach of declarative domain specific and high-level functional programming languages.</p>
+       computational performance and high productivity in finance, employing an integrated approach of financial mathematics, domain specific languages and parallel functional programming and high-performance systems.</p>

     <p><a href="about.html" class="btn btn-primary btn-large">Learn more &raquo;</a></p>
 </div>